lithammer/nSpellTracker/README.md

 	--if you don't want to show a spell when it's usable but is on cooldown, then set showOnCooldown to false, the default is true. showOnCooldown = false, --default is true

+	--this will add the global cooldown to the calculations of the spell cooldown.
+It's recommended to leave this on.
+	--Only play with this setting if you know what you are doing.
+This setting works closely with showOnCooldown above. useGlobalCooldown = true, --default is true

 	---------------
 	-- Set the alpha values of your icons (transparency) when found or notfound
 	---------------